What Is Cellulite?

 -Being high in sodium, cheese is so not your best friend when it comes to cellulite.
 Its water retention property can make cellulite more visible.

 -Cereals containing white flour are processed as sugar in the body.
 Moreover, when you consume cereal along with milk, the extra estrogen can worsen your cellulite.

 – Alcohol’s dehydrating property can deteriorate the collagen in your skin.

 -Processed food has products like sugar and fat added to them for storage purposes.
 These additives often have inflammatory properties.

 – The sugar in soda and other canned drinks can slow down the production of collagen.

 – Diuretic foods like cranberries, fennel, and asparagus reduce water retention.

-- Fruits like kiwis and oranges can take care of your daily dosage of vitamin C boosts collagen production.
+– Fruits like kiwis and oranges can take care of your daily dosage of vitamin C and boosts collagen production.

-- Flax seeds, broccoli, cauliflowers are all hormone modulators that will prevent the excess secretion of estrogen.
+– Flax seeds, broccoli, and cauliflowers are all hormone modulators that will prevent the excess secretion of estrogen.

 – The Omega 3 acids in walnuts help moisturize your skin.